mintpepper95/KnowledgeIsPower/System design/The 12 technical concepts.md

 SQL ensures ACID.
 1. Atomicity - transaction completes in its entirety without failure, else transaction is reverted.
 No case where only half the writes are applied.
 2. Consistency - SQL has strong consistency, achieved by locking certain parts of db when it's been written, forcing other requests to wait.
 NoSQL have eventual consistency by default, meaning your query maybe stale before it becomes consistent.
 This means SQL will have much higher latency.
 Customer experience might not require strong consistency.
 3. Isolation - All read and write requests within a transaction are not impacted by other transactions.
+So executing transactions concurrently has same results as executing them serially.
 4. Durability - In case of failure of a given transaction, data is not lost and can be recovered.